Server-Side Components

 You can use the typical IHP database operations like query @Post or createRecord from your actions.

-To fill the inital data you can use the componentDidMount lifecycle function:
+To fill the initial data you can use the componentDidMount lifecycle function:

 data PostsTable = PostsTable